More

 Common Fantasy Football Scoring Formats

 There are far too many variations on scoring to mention here.
-So, we will focus on the most common scoring formats you will experience.
+We will focus on the most common scoring formats you will encounter.

 Full-PPR